gulam101/Exam-Grades/README.md

 ### Instrcutions:
 User loads application and types in a value.
 Depending on the value they put it will give them either a fail, pass, merit or distinction

-### Tools:
-You will need the following software installed to be able to use the application:
-- Visual Studio 2017+

 ### Resources:
 - https://docs.microsoft.com/en-us/dotnet/csharp/